DanORourke/ChaosPaint/ReadMe.md

-Simple draw program allows user to create shapes using the chaos game.
+Simple draw program allows user to create fractal shapes using the chaos game.